HPInc/printos-siteflow-api-samples/c#/README.md

 The initial functions will validate the premade order.
 The premade order structure follows the structure documented [here] (https://developers.hp.com/printos/doc/order-json-structure)

 Submitting an order will return information relating to it.
 See [../sample_output/submit_order_output.txt] (https://github.com/HPInc/printos-siteflow-api-samples/blob/master/sample_output/submit_order_output.txt) to see the return information for a successful submission.
 Line 7 of the file is the id you pass into GetOrder().
 To cancel one of the orders, you need the source account name (Line 241) and source order id (Line 234).
 The source order id is user generated (the id is currently hardcoded into the order).
 Having an order with an existing source order id will cause the validate and submit order to fail.

+Note: The sample output is in python so the initial print statements will be different, but the structure of the JSON should be the same.